rbisdorff/Digraph3/docSphinx/tutorial.rst

 Recognizing permutation graphs
 ..............................

-The last property gives a polynomial test procedure (in *O(n^3)* due to the necessary transitivity check) for recognizing permutation graphs.
+The last property gives a polynomial test procedure (in *O(n^3)*) due to the transitivity check) for recognizing permutation graphs.
 Let us consider, for instance, the following random graph of order 8 generated with an edge probability of 40%.

 >>> g = RandomGraph(order=8,edgeProbability=0.4,seed=4335)
 >>> g